What is photogrammetry?

 Photogrammetry and the electromagnetic spectrum

-Photogrammetry sensors collect light from the visible light spectrum (and in some cases, beyond it) to create a picture of landscapes, vital infrastructure, or any 3D object or scene.
+Photogrammetry sensors like Multispectral and Hyperspectral camera collect light from the visible light spectrum (and in some cases, beyond it) to create a picture of landscapes, vital infrastructure, or any 3D object or scene.
 Add environmental metadata to high-resolution images and researchers can make amazingly accurate hypotheses about real-world conditions.

 Light does more than create a nice picture for the map.
-Rocks, vegetation, and manufactured objects all have unique spectral fingerprints that can be used to help identify their density, chemical composition, and more.
+Rocks, vegetation, and manufactured objects all have unique light spectral fingerprints that can be used to help identify their chemical composition, vegetation health and more.

-Armed with high-powered remote sensing technology, researchers can use aerial photogrammetry to gather evidence from other spectrums (such as ultraviolet or infrared radiation) alongside visible light to draw more in-depth conclusions about the environment below.
+Armed with high-powered remote sensing technology, researchers can use aerial photogrammetry to gather evidence from other spectrums (such as ultraviolet or infrared radiation) alongside visible light to draw more in-depth conclusions about their environments.

 What is LiDAR?

 Commonly used to build spatial awareness into augmented reality, automated driving software, and advanced surveying, LiDAR can analyze large parcels of land for density, topography, and vegetation.
-While LiDAR can produce incredibly accurate measurements, it doesn’t create an orthoimage — and therefore lacks critical environmental data.
+While LiDAR can produce incredibly accurate measurements, it doesn’t create an orthoimage — but can create a Digtal Elevation Model (DEM)

 How do photogrammetry and LiDAR stack up?
 Read our LiDAR vs photogrammetry blog post for more details.

-Achieving clarity: image capture and building a drone flight plan
+Achieving clarity: image capture and building a flight plan

 For best results, an image capture flight needs to be planned carefully and executed properly.
-Factors like altitude, humidity, speed, and light temperature will all impact the quality of images (and therefore the quality of the finished orthomosaic map).
+Factors like altitude, weather, speed, and light will all impact the quality of images (and therefore the quality of the finished orthomosaic map).

-In an ideal scenario, a drone flight plan will be uniform in every possible sense.
-Images will be collected from the same elevation above a target object or landscape, and shot at the same speed with consistent atmospheric conditions.
-Any deviations in flight path and image capture process should be minute enough to be normalized during processing before the model is rendered.
+In an ideal scenario, a flight plan will be uniform in every possible sense.
+Images will be collected from the same elevation above a target object or landscape, and flown at the same speed with consistent atmospheric conditions.
+Any deviations in flight path and image capture process should be minimal enough to be normalized during processing before the model is rendered.

 Common problems with orthomosaic maps

-Drones should make planning flights for orthomosaic photogrammetry relatively easy.
-With expert drone pilots at the helm, image collection should involve little more than setting a flight path, launching the UAV, and performing quality assurance on images once they’re collected.
+Drones and manned aircraft should make planning flights for orthomosaic photogrammetry relatively easy.
+With expert pilots at the helm, image collection should involve little more than setting a flight path, launching the UAV or taking off with the manned aircraft, and performing quality assurance on images once they’re collected.

 However, without experience and careful execution, some common problems arise:

-• Too many gaps.
-Orthoimages need to overlap enough for processing software to create a comprehensive map, otherwise gaps, inaccuracies, and visual distortion occur.
+- Too many gaps.
+Orthoimages need to overlap enough for processing software to create a comprehensive map, otherwise gaps, inaccuracies, and visual distortion will occur.

 In order to produce high quality orthomosaic maps, you need a well-planned, professionally executed flight.